BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Scythe is honourable in their duties, and on becoming a deity, that role too.
 Taking part in both the beginning and end of a person's life, without fail.
 Always appearing looking clean and well groomed.

-Scythe's appearance at the beginning of a life is as Uhlume - looks to be a beautiful Aasimar with polished jet-black skin, milk-white hair and eyes, and white clothes - with an ankh impression on the silver case of a pocket watch, and a small black raven on one shoulder.
+Scythe's appearance at the beginning of a person's life is as Uhlume - looks to be a beautiful Aasimar with polished jet-black skin, milk-white hair and eyes, and white clothes - with an ankh impression on the silver case of a pocket watch, and a small black raven on one shoulder.

 During a person's life, Scythe usually appears as The Raven Queen - appearing in a white Oōruritē face mask, her onyx-black straight hair, and black robes in the company of black ravens.
 The silver Ankh unseen beneath the ropes.
 The figure has been know to scare people into better behaviours, warn of danger, or aid in stopping an Undead creature.

-As The Winter Witch, crown of winter flowers, bone white skin As Valentina - appears as a female Tiefling one day out of every lunar year, amongst living as a mortal, on both Esau, and then another day on the planet Lyre - has cinnamon coloured skin, with long straight black hair, a cat-like face, short black horns, black forked tail, and smells of cinnamon.
+As Valentina - appears as a female Tiefling one day out of every lunar year, amongst living as a mortal, on both Esau, and then another day on the planet Lyre - has cinnamon coloured skin, with long straight black hair, a cat-like face, short black horns, black forked tail, and smells of cinnamon.
 Wears a shoulder cape made of black raven feathers, over a black gown, that laces at back, a silver ankh attached to her coin pouch, and tall lace-up boots.

 At the timing of a person death, Scythe will appear in one form or another, depending on the person's beliefs and expectations - always with her horse Haden :-